mysqlperformance/bpf_tools/README.md

 ### latch_latency.py
 Sometimes, we want to know who holds the target latch, and cause user thread to wait for a long time.

-This scripts uses ebp-usdt to trace the waiting process of one random user thread, and shows all holding threads and its stacks, average latency and hold counts.
+This scripts uses ebp-usdt to trace the waiting process of one random user thread, and shows all holding threads and its call stacks, average latency and hold counts.

 #### usage:
 1. wait_position